 SSAP No. 19:

 5. Leasehold improvements that increase the value and enhance the usefulness of the leased asset meet the definition of assets established in SSAP No. 4.
 Within that definition, such items also meet the criteria defining nonadmitted assets.
 Accordingly, such assets shall be reported as nonadmitted assets and charged against surplus.
-These nonadmitted assets shall be amortized against net income over the shorter of their estimated useful life or the remaining life of the original lease excluding renewal or option periods.
+These nonadmitted assets shall be amortized against net income over the shorter of their estimated useful life or the remaining lease term, as defined in SSAP No. 22R.
 Leasehold improvements that do not meet the definition of assets shall be charged to expense when acquired.

 SSAP No. 73:

-9. Furniture, medical equipment and fixtures, and leasehold improvements shall be depreciated over their estimated useful lives but for a period not to exceed three years, except for a leasehold improvement which shall be amortized against net income over the shorter of its estimated useful life or the remaining life of the original lease excluding renewal or option periods, using methods detailed in SSAP No. 19.
+9. Furniture, medical equipment and fixtures, and leasehold improvements shall be depreciated over their estimated useful lives but for a period not to exceed three years, except for a leasehold improvement which shall be amortized against net income over the shorter of its estimated useful life or the remaining lease term, using methods detailed in SSAP No. 19.

 Staff Review Completed by Jake Stultz, June 2020